stephenajulu/stephenajulu.com/content/blog/a-little-heart-to-heart.md

 - self improvement
 title: A little heart to heart
 date: 2021-11-23T03:02:00+03:00
-hero: ''
+hero: "/images/kelly-sikkema-4le7k9xvyje.jpg"
-description: 'Here''s a little heart to heart going out to my readers. '
+description: 'Here''s a little heart to heart going out to my readers on success and self improvement '
-draft: true

 ---
 Hi there, how are you doing?
 Hope you are well.